 Exercise bands are very versatile, very portable, very light weight, and the price won’t break the bank either.

 You can get these bands as singular products or you can get a full set with a bunch of attachments.
 I own several of these sets and have put them through their paces and have yet to break any.

 There are so many different companies selling these but in my experience, they are all pretty much the same product, just with a different brand on them, and slightly different styles of attachments.

-Exercise band sets are pretty inexpensive and even if you are paying above the average price for a set, I think they are still worth the money.
+Even high quality resistance bands are pretty inexpensive and even if you are paying above the average price for a set, I think they are still worth the money.
 As I mentioned, these resistance band sets are very versatile and if you know what you are doing, you effectively have your own gym in a small portable bag.

 One thing that I would look for if you are going to buy a set of these is the door anchor attachment.

 These door anchors can vary a fair bit.
 You should look for one that has a large sponge pad that attaches to the other side of a closed door.
 A large door anchor attachment that is well padded will give you a more reliable anchor and the padding will make sure your door does not get damaged.